pip-services/pip-services-docs/content/en/conceptual/component/creating_a_component/_index.md

 As any open component needs to be closed to ensure that the resources used are being freed for other processes, we now need to define our close method.
 To do this, we use the **IClosable** interface.

 Here, we must note that the **IClosable** interface was already called by the **IOpenable** interface in step 4.
-Thus, we don’t need to explicitly call it now.
+Thus, we don't need to explicitly call it now.
 As our component already has access to this interface, we will define the **close** method for our class.
 The code below shows a simplified version of this method.

 {{< tabsection >}}